jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 But they will still need enough understanding of good software engineering principles and practices to guide AI systems intelligently.

 Good software engineering principles and practices are not generally taught in academia, which has been one of my driving forces in creating these blog posts.
-Historically, many developers learned software engineering through:
+Historically, many developers learned software engineering on the job through:
 - boilerplate work,
 - bug fixing,
 - maintenance,
 - repetitive implementation,
 - and gradual exposure to larger systems.

-AI increasingly automates many of those activities.
+AI increasingly automates many of those activities rather than junior developers.
+While this may be more efficient, it denies juniors a learning experience.

 That creates an uncomfortable question:
-_If junior developers are not given the opportunity to learn software engineering through experience or mentorship early in their careers, how do future senior engineers emerge?_
+_If junior developers are not given the opportunity to learn software engineering through experience or mentorship early in their careers, how will they grow into future senior engineers?_

 Current senior engineers eventually retire, move into management, or leave the industry.
 If younger developers never gain enough experience to develop architectural judgment and engineering wisdom, we may eventually create a deficit of human knowledge within the industry.

 # We Need an AI-Native Engineering Process

-I do not think AI replaces Software Engineering processes.
+I do not think AI replaces software engineering processes.
 If anything, I think it increases the need for them.
 We likely need to evolve software development processes specifically for AI-assisted development.